You want to apply Alien’s passportsYou want to apply Alien’s passports

 Information about you and your application:

-your personal identification number, coordination number or date of birth
+- your personal identity number, coordination number or date of birth

 Information about your bank: